Krepana/portfolio-site/README.md

 Welcome to my personal portfolio website!
 This project showcases my skills, experience, and projects as a marketing communications professional with a creative edge in digital strategy and content creation.
 It is a project for my Graduation Course called "Web Programming".

-## 🌐 Live Preview
-You can view the live site here: [GitHub Pages Link or Custom Domain]

 ## 📁 Project Structure
 index.html
 about.html